fluidattacks/makes-example/README.md

 ## Why

-Being a framework designed
+As a framework designed
 to simplify the development
-of secure and high-quality applications, [Makes][MAKES] comprises a wide range of functionalities that may feel overwhelming for those who are just starting to learn how to use it.
+of secure and high-quality applications, [Makes][MAKES] comprises a wide range of functionalities that may nonetheless overwhelm those who are just starting to learn how to use it.

 That is why we created an example